 Changes in Habitat

-Changes in habitat is a broad stressor that includes modifications to marine communities.
-This stressor includes changes in species composition, abundance and distribution within those communities, as well as the alteration of physical habitats.
-For example, the sediment animals live in can become flushed away, the rocks they live on can get crossed by cables, and the water column where they swim can become occupied by marine energy devices.
-TFiT is working to identify sampling methods that will bring the most consistent results for monitoring changes in habitat within marine systems where marine energy devices are deployed.
+Changes in habitat is a broad stressor that includes modifications to marine communities and the places they reside.
+This stressor includes changes in species composition, abundance, and distribution within those communities, as well as the alteration of physical habitats.
+Marine devices can be deployed where animals swim, reproduce, forage, or seek shelter.
+For example, the sediment animals live in can become flushed away or get crossed by cables, and the water columns that they inhabit can become occupied by marine energy devices.
+The Triton Field Trials worked to identify sampling methods that bring the most consistent results for monitoring changes in habitat within marine systems where marine energy devices are deployed.

-The changes in habitat team researches a variety of modifications to marine species communities, including both habitat for benthic and pelagic organisms.
-The team studies these organisms on both small- and large-spatial scales, including changes to the water column nearby a device, as well as effects on sediment dynamics many meters away.
-Additionally, the changes in habitat team is looking at creation of habitat over time.
-In some cases, devices will get colonized by sessile and biofouling organisms, which can provide food and shelter to mobile animals, such as fish, leading to marine energy devices acting like artificial reefs and fish aggregating locations.
-To understand these changes, monitoring needs to be performed at proposed marine energy installation sites before and while devices are deployed.
+The changes in habitat researchers assessed monitoring capabilities and equipment applicable to a variety of effects on habitat for both benthic and pelagic organisms.
+The team reviewed technologies for monitoring at both small and large spatial scales, such as changes to the water column habitats near a device, as well as effects on sediment dynamics many meters away.
+Additionally, researchers reviewed how to evaluate habitat establishment over time.
+Devices are colonized by sessile and biofouling organisms, which may provide food and shelter to mobile animals such as fish and may possibly lead to marine energy devices acting like artificial reefs and fish aggregating locations.
+To understand these changes, monitoring needs to be performed at proposed marine energy installation sites before, and while, devices are deployed.